-In 2022, HASI team members directly participated in over 30 meetings with U.S. legislators, Executive Branch officials, and their staffs on topics such as comprehensive climate legislation, corporate ESG and climate disclosures, Energy Savings Performance Contracting (EPSC), and democracy reforms.
+In 2023, HASI executives participated in over 45 meetings with U.S. legislators, executive branch officials and/or their staff, discussing topics such as Inflation Reduction Act (IRA) implementation, transmission and permitting reform, carbon border adjustments, Energy Savings Performance Contracting (EPSC), and the Greenhouse Gas Reduction Fund (GGRF).

-Through the HASI Climate Solutions Political Action Committee ("Climate Solutions PAC"), we make limited contributions to the campaigns of candidates for U.S. federal office who share our company's climate and clean energy priorities and other company values.
+Through our Political Action Committee ("HASI Climate Solutions PAC"), we make limited contributions to the campaigns of candidates who share our company's climate and clean energy priorities and other company values.

 In the following pages, and to the best of our abilities, we have included five years of historical data on financial contributions to trade associations and social welfare organizations.
-Additionally, we have included data on PAC disbursements from 2020 to 2022 and detailed expenses related to federal lobbying from 2018 to 2022.
+Additionally, we have included data on PAC disbursements from 2020 to 2023 and detailed expenses related to federal lobbying from 2019 to 2023.